awfulwaffle77/WeatherApp/README.md

 I have used [this link](https://openjfx.io/openjfx-docs/), JavaFx and IntelliJ -> Non-Modular from IDE

+Due to the implementation, the files in the `dependencies` folder must be manually added in the project like so:

+In IntteliJ: File->Project Structure->Modules->"+"->JARs or directories, add the .jar files, then select all of them and click Ok.

 ## Things to know

 - Maven was not used in the development of this application, because I wanted to get more familiar with .jars and IntelliJ.